simpleledger/slpjs/readme.md

 ## SEND - Send tokens

 This example shows the general workflow for sending an existing token.
+Also see the [TypeScript example](examples/7-send-token-p2pkh.ts).

 ```js
 // Install BITBOX-SDK v8.1+ for blockchain access